 On the other side of town in South London, Battersea Park is also a green space worth a visit.

 The riverside location offers beautiful views of Albert Bridge and it is a favourite of joggers and dog walkers.

-One of the main landmark of the park is the Peace Pagoda and other attractions include a boating lake, a children zoo and outdoor sporting facilities.
+One of the main landmark of the park is the Peace Pagoda and other attractions include a boating lake, a children zoo, fountains and outdoor sporting facilities.